KevinChngJY/electron_reactJS_django_postgreSQL/README.md

 The frontend application (ReactJS+Electron requires to open another software application in the desktop.
 This documents would have 3 main topics :

-(1) Steps to set up the desktop application
+(1) Steps to set up the desktop application <br>
-(2) Steps to distribute to client and install the desktop applicaion in client's desktop (3) Maintenance Management before deploying to the servers
+(2) Steps to distribute to client and install the desktop applicaion in client's desktop <br>
+(3) Maintenance Management before deploying to the servers

 ## Steps to set up the desktop applications: